chadokruse/inception/README.md

 2. If you deploy to a public site, be sure to navigate to yourapp.com/admin and enter in a set of admin credentials.
 You app will be exposed until you do so.
 3. Update relevant Google Analytics fields per your setup

+*Note: I use a [custom version](https://github.com/chadokruse/inception/blob/master/smart.lock#L32) of z-mongo that cannot be deployed via meteorite/atmosphere.
+See [z-mongo-clean](https://github.com/chadokruse/inception/tree/z-mongo-clean) branch of this repo for a clean version (it will hijack your page titles…not a killer issue, just slightly annoying).

 (This section under development!)